4th Annual Karen Hunter Memorial Scholarship Award Call for Nominations

 Elsevier, a global leader in research publishing and information analytics, is delighted to announce the availability of the “Karen Hunter Memorial Scholarship Award” for travel to Charleston Conference.
 The Elsevier Karen Hunter Memorial Scholarship Award was originally established in 2018 to honor Karen’s legacy.
 In her four decades at Elsevier, Karen led groundbreaking initiatives in scholarly communications in partnership with the research community.
 You can read more about Karen and her contributions here.

-This award will be granted to two librarian presenters at Charleston, who are lead or co-presenters in sessions that demonstrate their contributions, leadership, or knowledge in applying technology to advance scholarly communications or the sharing of research findings.
+This award will be granted to two librarians at Charleston working in or interested in digital transformation to advance scholarly communications.
 Awardees will receive $2,500 each to support their travel costs to the 2022 Charleston Conference.

 How to submit nominations and notification schedule

 The awardee is selected by Charleston Conference Committee.
 Award criteria include being:

 - A member of library staff.

 - Currently employed within the United States or Canada.